 Jira connection

-When the Intercom app is installed it needs to be connected to Jira.
+After installing the Intercom app, it must be connected to Jira.
 This connection consists of two components:

 • the Jira site that you would like to connect to your Intercom workspace, and